 Interim/Final Product Submittal - If the client has any outstanding invoices, the interim and/or final product will not be delivered until full payment is received by ATG.
 This applies to all clients regardless of payment history.

+PM should not submit any deliverables to Client if there is outstanding AR.

 Exceptions or Waivers

 Any exceptions or waivers from the standard operating procedure for a Private Client contract or payment must have prior written approval from the Division Manager.
+If Project Manager is faced with an unusual situation and/or concerned in how to proceed, PM should consult with Division Manager before taking any action.

 Outcome: The expected deliverable is a signed and sealed report that meets the client’s scope and expectations.
-The project should result in successful completion of the contract with all payments received within net 30 days, no write offs, and a 12-15% profit.
+The project should result in successful completion of the contract with all payments received within net 30 days, no write offs, and at least a 12% profit.

-Resources: See Private Client Contract Template and Attachment C: Terms and Conditions
+Resources: See Private Client Contract Template and Attachment C: Terms and Conditions; Additional Services Contract Template, Client Information Sheet

 Definitions: